Tanq16/blog_site/_posts/2023-05-06-homelab-container-mgmt.md

 selfhostedpro/yacht
 ```

-The port can be changed to 8001 on the host side if Portainer is also to be run simultaneously.
+The port can be changed to 8001 on the host side if Portainer is needed to run simultaneously.

-I recommend checking out both the projects and ensure they work for your use case, just be sure to look at it yourself once.
+I recommend checking out both projects and ensuring they work for your use case.
+Then, have fun!